CalsRanna/rsp/readme.md

 After you install the RSP, you should put `Cals\RSP\RSPServiceProvider::class` in your `config/app.php` providers array to make it work.

+> If you use Laravel 5.5 and after, you don't need do it cause laravel will auto load the provider.

 Then you should run `php artisan vendor:publish --tag=rsp` to publish `rsp.php`.
 ### Usage